4 Types of research studies

 True experiments are commonly used to answer relational RQs.
 An example of a true experiment is a randomised controlled trial, often used in drug trials.

-1. allocate treatments to groups of individuals (i.e., allocate the explanatory variable to the individuals), and
+1. allocate treatments to groups of individuals (i.e., allocate the values of the explanatory variable to the individuals), and

 2. determine who or what individuals are in those groups.

-While the steps may not happen explicit, they can happen conceptually.
+While the steps may not happen explicit, they happen conceptually.

 These steps may happen implicitly: researchers may allocate each person at random to one of the two groups (echinacea; no echinacea).
 This is still a true experiment, since the researchers could decide to switch which group receives echinacea; ultimately, the decision is still made by the researchers.

-FIGURE 3.6: True experimental studies: researchers allocate individuals to groups, and treatments to groups
+FIGURE 4.6: True experimental studies: researchers allocate individuals to groups, and treatments to groups.

 Quasi-experiments are similar to true experiments (i.e., answer relational RQs) where treatments are allocated to groups that already exist (e.g., may be naturally occurring).